ziadoz/grokking-algorithms/notes.md

 - [AVL Tree Balancing](https://justinmchase.com/tag/avl-tree/)
 - [AVL Balance Factor](https://www.youtube.com/watch?v=zh27Tp8HV7E)

+The log of AVL is typically base 2, however a balanced tree might still have gaps in it (i.e. not every height of the tree has the same nodes in).
+In this case, the log is phi, aka the golden ration ~1.618, which is not quite as good as a perfectly balanced tree, but very close.

 **Splay Trees**

 A splay tree is a form of tree that rotates the most recent search match node to the root, meaning it can be looked up again faster.